 Taking Xanax during your first trimester (months 1 to 3) of pregnancy could pose possible risks of raising your baby’s chance for birth defects, according to

 These birth defects could affect the way your baby looks, develops, or functions for the rest of their life.

 More research is needed to gather more definitive insight regarding the use of Xanax during this stage of pregnancy.

 Taking Xanax during your second or third trimesters (months 4 to 9) of pregnancy can cause withdrawal syndrome in your baby.
 This is because Xanax can cause emotional or physical dependence or addiction in your baby.

 Little research exists on withdrawal in newborns, but problems could include trouble breathing, trouble eating on their own, and dehydration.
 These effects could last several days.
 It’s not known what longer-lasting effects could occur.

-Taking Xanax later in your pregnancy can also cause floppy infant syndrome.
-This means your baby may have weak muscles.
-They may not be able to control their head, arms, and legs, giving them a rag doll-like appearance.
+Taking Xanax later in your pregnancy can also cause floppy infant syndrome, which means your baby may have weak muscles.
+They may not be able to control their head, arms, and legs, giving them a rag-doll-like appearance.
 This condition may last 2 to 3 weeks after birth.

 - trouble sleeping